mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-14-Active-Directory-Sites-and-Services-for-Replication-Topology/README.md

 The default site was renamed to `MRTG-HQ-Site`, and the `192.168.10.0/24` subnet was associated with that site.

-I validated site awareness from both domain controllers, confirmed site-aware domain controller discovery with `nltest`, verified site membership with PowerShell, checked replication health with `repadmin` and `dcdiag`, confirmed DNS site records, and created final Hyper-V checkpoints for both domain controllers.
+I validated site awareness from both domain controllers, confirmed site-aware domain controller discovery with `nltest`, verified domain controller site membership with PowerShell, checked replication health with `repadmin` and `dcdiag`, confirmed DNS site records, and created final Hyper-V checkpoints for both domain controllers.

 ---